 When it's left unchecked, the cost of employee turnover can add up quickly.
 Organizations foot the bill for direct exit costs whenever a separation occurs, whether it's voluntary or involuntary.
 Organizations also cover the less obvious costs around recruitment, productivity, training, knowledge, and morale.

-For more information on the magnitude of those costs, check out our blog post "What You Need to Know About the Cost of Employee Turnover" and try out our Cost of Employee Turnover Calculator.
+For more information on the magnitude of those costs, check out our blog post "What You Need to Know About the Cost of Employee Turnover" and try our Cost of Employee Turnover Calculator.